utkarshcmu/grafana.org/content/blog/2018-03-30-timeshift-ep38.md

 <hr />
 <br />
 #### How are we doing?
-Thanks for reacing another issue of timeShift.
+Thanks for reading another issue of timeShift.
 Please let us know what you think!
 Are there other types of content you'd like to see here?
 Submit a comment on this issue below, or post something at our [community forum](http://community.grafana.com?utm_source=blog&utm_campaign=timeshift_38).

 Follow us on [Twitter](http://twitter.com/grafana), like us on [Facebook](http://facebook.com/grafana), and join the [Grafana Labs community](http://grafana.com/signup?utm_source=blog&utm_campaign=timeshift_38).